-We have the experience, knowledge, and networks to help guide you.
+We have the experience, knowledge and networks to help guide you.
 How exactly we help you and your child depends on your specific preferences and needs.
 Care coordination services may include:

-- Accessing no cost diagnostic testing to find out if your child has an eligible medical condition - Finding specialized medical care providers who are experts in your child's specific health issues - Understanding health coverage to help you navigate your plan and get the most out of your insurance - Connecting you with resources and information to meet your needs - Developing a care coordination plan to help you set and track goals, and to provide clear communication among everyone who helps care for your child - Communicating with your child's providers, school, and other groups or individuals to make sure your wants and needs are heard - Providing transition support that helps you prepare for and manage the changes your child will go through as she or he enters the school system, adjusts from teen years to adult life, and moves from pediatric to adult medical care - Paying for certain medical expenses if you are eligible for financial assistance
+- Listening to your needs and developing a care coordination plan to help you set and track goals - Accessing diagnostic testing to find out if your child has an eligible medical condition - Finding specialized medical care providers who are experts in your child's specific health issues - Explaining insurance coverage to help you navigate your plan and maximize your benefits - Locating community funding opportunities and resources, such as food pantries, utility assistance, grants, etc. - Communicating with your child's providers, school and other groups or individuals to make sure your wants and needs are heard - Coordinating transportation for appointments - Attending educational meetings and working with schools to develop Individualized Education Programs (IEPs) - Providing transition support that helps you prepare for and manage the changes your child will go through as she or he enters the school system, adjusts from teen years to adult life and moves from pediatric to adult medical care - Connecting you with other families for parent-to-parent support - Paying for eligible medical expenses, such as equipment, therapies, supplies and medical services, if you meet income guidelines